Why we care

 Our content is for anyone who wants to understand the full China story, beyond the headlines.

 Who we are

 SupChina is a fully independent, for-profit startup news, information, and business services platform based in New York City.
 We are funded, first and foremost, by our paying subscribers, and we have also raised private social impact and venture capital funds over the years.
-All of our investors are U.S.-based U.S. citizens.
-Our subscribers span the globe.
+More recently, we have launched an equity crowdfunding campaign under the SEC’s Reg CF fundraising rules, which has allowed us to raise private investment funds directly from the public — including many of our audience members.
+At this point, our stakeholders, investors, and subscribers span the globe.

 Our team is comprised of individuals who are Chinese by birth or who have lived significant portions of their lives in China.